Divya Sainathan is a writer and editor with a special interest in early childhood education.

 It is best to have freshly grown, locally available seasonal fruits and vegetables.

-Avoid eating seafood.
+Ensure seafood is fresh and hygienically prepared.
 They are more likely to be contaminated during the monsoons.

-Do not encourage fizzy drinks.
-They could make you feel gassy and bloated and will cause belching.
-The sugar content of aerated beverages promotes the growth of harmful bacteria in your stomach and oral cavity.
-Choose freshly squeezed homemade fruit juices or warm drinks instead.
-Grown-ups can switch to refreshing herbal teas such as chamomile and ginger-lemon, which aid digestion and boost immunity.
+Do not encourage fizzy drinks as they could make you feel gassy and bloated, and cause belching.
+The sugar content of aerated beverages promotes the growth of harmful bacteria in the stomach and oral cavity.

-Wash your hands thoroughly before preparing and while handling food.
+Wash your hands thoroughly while handling food.

 Wash fruits and vegetables thoroughly before use.
-You could even use an acidic solution such as vinegar to wash off impurities.
+You could even use an acidic solution, such as vinegar, to wash off impurities.
 Be particularly careful while washing leafy vegetables such as spinach.

 Wipe the kitchen counter and dining area clean before and after meals.